openhab/openhab1-addons/bundles/persistence/org.openhab.persistence.rrd4j/README.md

 - **TOTAL** the sum of all samples is stored in the box

 All archives of a datasource must use the same `<consolidationFunction>`.

-### `<xff>` (..)
+### `<xff>` (X-files Factor)

-Defines the maximum allowed proportion of data samples that stored as NaN relative to the set number of `<samplesPerBox>`.
-In case this proportion is above the set value NaN will be persisted instead of the consolidated value.
-Using 0.5 would require at least 50 percent of the data samples to hold a value other then NaN.
+Defines the maximum allowed proportion of data samples that are stored as NaN ("Not a Number") relative to the set number of `<samplesPerBox>`.
+In case this proportion is above the set value, NaN will be persisted instead of the consolidated value.
+Using 0.5 would require at least 50 percent of the data samples to hold a value other than NaN.

 It must be a value between 0 and 1.